 Isabela (Albemarle) Island

 This island was named in honor of Queen Isabela.
-With an area of 4,640 sq km (1,790 sq mi), it is the largest island of the Galápagos.
+With an area of 4,640 sq km (1,790 sq mi), it is the largest island in the Galápagos.
 Its highest point is Volcán Wolf, with an altitude of 1,707 m (5,600 ft).
 The island's seahorse shape is the product of the merging of six large volcanoes into a single land mass.

 The third-largest human settlement of the archipelago, Puerto Villamil, is located at the southeastern tip of the island.
 It is the only island to have the equator run across it.
 It is also the only place in the world where a penguin can be in its natural habitat in the Northern Hemisphere.